karmaresearch/vlog/README.md

 make TRIDENT=<location of trident>
 ```

-should compile everything.
+should compile everything (replace <location of trident>).
 If you want to create a debug version of the program, run

 ```
 make DEBUG=1